• Menu

 Newborn sleep schedule - deep sleep

 Your baby has relaxed, regular, and even breathing.
 Eyes are closed with no eye movements.
-Baby may occasionally twitch or make sucking movement with her mouth.
+Baby may occasionally twitch or make sucking movements with her mouth.
 During this state, babies aren’t easily woken.
 Now’s the time for you to try to rest yourself or accomplish mom jobs that need to be done.

 Light Sleep